hugolatendresse/15618-final-project/index.md

 ## Summary

 We will add the capability of inferring with a Mixture of Experts model (a transformer with MoE, for MLP layers only) to the FlexFlow Serve framework.
-Once we are able to infer with an MoE model in FlexFlow, we will benchmark its per-token latency and throughput against a standard, non-accelerated service setting.
+Once we are able to infer with an MoE model in FlexFlow, we will benchmark its per-token latency and throughput on a node with four V100 GPUs against a standard, non-accelerated service setting.

 ## Background

 Mixture of Experts (MoE) is a machine learning technique that has surged in popularity as a method to keep resource requirements and latency low for training and serving increasingly large generative DL models.
+This technique is most commonly used for LLMs, which our project will focus on.
 MoE replaces a functional unit, or layer, of a model with multiple “expert” networks that are each significantly smaller than the original layer.
 Each expert is trained to specialize in processing a subset of the input space, so a given input need only be processed by its corresponding expert.
 A router or gate network is placed at the beginning of the layer and determines which expert to send the input to.
 Only a proper subset of the whole model is used for forward passes.
 This reduces the computational needs and can help improve the per-token generation latency.

 MoE is most commonly applied to MLP layers of transformers, so that is what we will focus on.
+As most layers of modern LLMs, those layers require a lot of computation and memory access.
+Moreover, modern LLMs do not fit on a single GPU.
+Therefore, parallelization is necessary to serve them.
+The question is not "whether" to parallelize, but "how" to parallelize, with the goal of achieving the best possible latency and throughput on a given set of hardware resource.
+Different parallelization strategies will lead to different data movement, amount of redundant computation, etc., leading to different performance.
+In the case of MoE layers, the two main parallelization strategies are intra-expert parallelism, and inter-expert parallelism.
+Intra-expert parallelism means processing the activations within a single expert concurrently.
+It is similar to the concept of data parallelism, but at a finer granularity (we split across activations within a sample instead of samples within a batch).
+Inter-expert parallelism means treating each expert or groups of experts as separate models that can operate independently on different GPUs.
+It is akin to model parallelism.
+We will tackle intra-parallelism first, and then inter parallelism.

 FlexFlow Serve is a project led by Prof Jia and his research team.
 It is an open-source compiler and distributed system for highly optimized LLM serving.
 It utilizes standard forms of multi-GPU parallelism, as well as speculative decoding to accelerate inference.
 For our research project, we will focus on incremental decoding: speculative decoding is not in scope.